dfactoryplugins/post-views-counter/readme.txt

 = Features include: =

 * Option to select post types for which post views will be counted and displayed.
-* 3 methods of collecting post views data: PHP, Javascript or REST API for greater flexibility
+* 4 methods of collecting post views data: PHP, Javascript, Fast AJAX and REST API for greater flexibility
+* GDPR compatibility with [Cookie Notice](https://wordpress.org/plugins/cookie-notice/) plugin
 * Possibility to manually set views count for each post
 * Dashboard post views stats widget
 * Capability to query posts according to its views count